Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Larger surfaces can be rapidly shot peened.

 Conventional shot peening is more flexible and less labor-intensive than alternative methods to impart residual compressive stress.
-Alternative surface enhancements methods include several mechanical cold-working processes such as rolling, burnishing, or ball burnishing.
+Alternative surface enhancement methods include several mechanical cold-working processes such as rolling, burnishing, or ball burnishing.
 Stress-relieving heat treatment can eliminate tensile stress, but they often distort parts.

-The process can be automated
+The process can be automated.

 Shot peening equipment, media, and consumables are relatively inexpensive.